csmertx/csmertx.github.io/content/Linux/Code/find.md

 weight: -20
 ---

-# Find: command to find stuff in filesystems

 > Does not create databases accessible to other users (e.g. locate command)

 ## Print subdirectories or files in a directory